haraiva/userstyles/bsky/README.md

 - add image previews to repo
 - publish on userstyles.world

+## Features:
+🌈 Customisable colours: Background, text, accent.
+🌗 Light/Dark modes: Follows system settings.
+🔡 Customisable fonts: System fonts and active fonts.
+Default is Inter, which is the default bsky font).
+💭 Customisable header symbol: Accepts Emoji!

 ## Installation
 Install using [Stylus](https://github.com/openstyles/stylus) on Chrome and Firefox, and the [Userscripts app](https://github.com/quoid/userscripts) on Safari (desktop and iOS).

-See line 37 of the code for instructions on using it with Safari.
+See line 37 of the code for instructions on using it with Safari, or download the file in the [safari folder](https://github.com/haraiva/userstyles/tree/main/bsky/safari), customise it and chuck it into your Userscripts folder.

 ## Readymade Palettes

-Copy the few respective lines of code for each colour palette to replace lines 25-30 in the code.
+Copy the few respective lines of code for each colour palette to replace lines 26-31 (the bit starting with `//🎨 COLOUR PALETTE: `) in the code.

 For Safari: It's a little more annoying and you'd have to tweak the uncommented `:root` with the colour scheme of your choice...
+Maybe I'll make different versions of the same code for this.
+We'll see.

 ### mossy forest
 ```
-// mossy forest
+//🎨 COLOUR PALETTE: mossy forest
 @var color tweak-option-accent "Accent" #5f8e76
 @var color tweak-option-bg "Light Mode Background" #e6ded4
 @var color tweak-option-text "Light Mode Text Color" #2f2b27